constantinevassil/tc-kubernetes-virtualbox-macos/README.md

 ```

-## Using kubeadm to create a cluster - one master and two worker
+## Using kubeadm to create a cluster - multiple machines (3) configuration: 1 master and 2 worker

 Kubernetes is hard to install without using third party tools. kubeadm is an official tool for simple deployment.